sevagh/chord-detection/README.md

 To run tests, run `make test` which generates a variety of tone-based test clips (1, 2, and 3-note combinations using [librosa.core.tone](https://librosa.github.io/librosa/generated/librosa.core.tone.html)) and runs the unittests (no asserts, just prints).

+**N.B.** these are experimental implementations that may not work right.
+Each method has many parameters that affect the results, and chord detection is a hard problem - in some of the papers the mentioned results and success rates are lower than expected.

 ### Methods

 #### ESACF (Tolonen, Karjalainen)